 Creator of Bulletproof Hockey Hips

-An accomplished author, Yunus has had articles published on top fitness and performance sites, including STACK and Muscle & Strength.
+An accomplished author, Yunus has had articles published on top fitness and performance sites, including T Nation, STACK and Muscle & Strength.
 He also wrote Next Level Hockey Training, a comprehensive resource for ice hockey players on building athletic strength, size and power, while staying injury-free.